 You should see rulers (bars with numbers) on the upper and left-hand side of the workspace.
-These show the size of a selected object on the page (see the gray double lines, highlighted in Figure 156).
-When no object is selected, they show the location of the mouse pointer, which helps to accurately position drawing objects.
+The rulers show the size of a selected object on the page (see the gray double lines, highlighted in Figure 151).
+When no object is selected, they show the location of the mouse pointer, which helps to accurately position drawing objects more accurately.

 You can also use the rulers to manage object handles and guide lines, making it easier to position objects.
-The page margins in the drawing area are also represented on the rulers.
+The age margins in the drawing area are also represented on the rulers.
 You can change the margins directly on the rulers by dragging them with the mouse.